lucapette/website/content/writing/my-programming-principles.md

 an error message more understandable, you use a more idiomatic way to write those three lines, you align that test with your internal conventions.
 The codebase is a living organism: it's a garden and you take care of it every day.
-You prevent bad habits from forming, you heal that spot that is a bit sick, you don't forget to water the plants.
+You prevent bad habits from forming, you heal that one spot that is a bit sick, you don't forget to water the plants.
 My first encounter with this analogy is a [commit](https://github.com/rails/rails/commit/fb6b80562041e8d2378cad1b51f8c234fe76fd5e) made by [@fxn](https://twitter.com/fxn).
-It stuck with me ever since.
+It has stuck with me ever since.

 The way I do gardening evolved over time.
 I used to add some gardening to existing tasks.
 I grew out of it because it polluted code reviews with unrelated things and increased the size of a change.
 I value small changes more than gardening.
-Nowadays I have a small workflow to structure my gardening activities.
+Nowadays, I have a small workflow to structure my gardening activities.
 I take notes of the little things I want to do while I'm doing other tasks.
 Sometimes, I share these notes with my teams (it really depends on the team and the context they're in) to help other people form the habit of code gardening.
-Then I use this todo list as a personal reward system.
-I get done what I need to and then I treat myself by improving that test that produces those annoying warnings.
+Then I use this to-do list as a personal reward system.
+I get done what I need to and then I treat myself to improving that test that produces those annoying warnings.
 I have seen it at play with other programmers as well once they form the habit.
 The reward system is simple and effective: it allows people to make small improvements _all the time_.
 Gardening shows care for the